ogzhanolguncu/go-realtime-chat/README.md

 - [] Client re-establish connection with exponential retry: Implement exponential retry logic for re-establishing connections.
 - [] Send active user list: When a client establishes a connection, send them the list of active users.
 - [] Check whisper logic: Ensure the logic for handling whispers is robust and correct.
+- [x] Consider adding timestamps to messages for better context.